MEDBEDb/gplus_img_saver/README.md

 gplus_img_saver
 ===============

-Google Plus Images Saver (from events and photo-albums)
+Ruby based Google+ images (from events and photo-albums) parser based on watir-webdriver and open-uri frameworks.

 Instructions
 ===============